socialdept/atp-client/docs/scopes.md

 # OAuth Scopes

 The AT Protocol uses OAuth scopes to control what actions an application can perform on behalf of a user.
-AtpClient provides tools for documenting, checking, and enforcing scope requirements.
+AtpClient provides attributes for documenting scope requirements on endpoints.

+> **Note:** The `#[ScopedEndpoint]` and `#[PublicEndpoint]` attributes currently serve as documentation only.
+Runtime scope validation and enforcement will be implemented in a future release.
+Using these attributes correctly now ensures forward compatibility.

 ## Quick Reference